abhi15sep/life-event-timeline/README.md

 ## Everything Else
 - Add demo image without personal data
 - Create Today Line or cute dot
-- Remove personal life events from JSON string
 - Allow for user input
 - Allow for end users to pick types of events to add
 - Add hover details and elipsees for long event names
 - Make visual a downloadable high res image (ideally an SVG)